 I asked my GP to refer me for a second opinion, knowing that I needed surgery, but he refused.
 I left the GP practice that day and joined my partners’ GP surgery.
 Within a couple of weeks, I had an appointment with my new GP who was very helpful and understanding

-The key to diagnosis is to check the level of calcium in the blood and at the same time to measure the levels of parathyroid hormone and vitamin D. These three elements interact with each other and it is the relationship between them that is important in reaching a diagnosis.
+The key to diagnosis is to measure the level of calcium in the blood at the same time as the level of parathyroid hormone as it is the relationship between them that is important in reaching a diagnosis.

-These tests can be done by your GP
+These tests can all be done by your GP

 - total calcium